BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

   Golden Chest to take Eridium instead.
 Object/attr syntax is wrong somehow in here, and I don't really care enough to track it down.
 Also the thing I'm trying to change might just be a visual thing anyway, so who knows.
-- `vehicle_unlocks_test.txt` - Trying to figure out the syntax which would allow me to modify vehicle part spawn weights.
-Haven't figured it out yet.
 - `better_vehicles.txt` - Was going to just be improving the hover mode for hover wheels, to be speedier all around.
 The stuff I was trying wasn't working, though, so I've given up.  :)